Mauricio Gonzalez, Ph.D., Vice President for Student and International Affairs

 veteran programming, benefits information and assistance (financial and

-medical), as well as facilitating referral to state and federal resources and services.
+medical), as well as facilitating referral to state, federal and city resources and services.
 Please see the Center’s link for special

 programming and other veteran-specific incentives such as priority registration